- Typical carcinoid (TC)

-- Large cell neuroendocrine carcinoma (LCNC)
+- Large cell carcinoma (LCNC)

-“Large cell neuroendocrine carcinoma and small cell lung cancer are not well differentiated and are very aggressive; these are the ones that we are going to give systemic therapy, such as chemotherapy,” said Nagla Karim, MD, PhD, University of Cincinnati.
+“Large cell neuroendocrine carcinoma and small cell carcinoma are not well differentiated and are very aggressive; these are the ones that we are going to give systemic therapy, such as chemotherapy,” said Nagla Karim, MD, PhD, University of Cincinnati.
 “The typical and atypical carcinoid are well differentiated are not very aggressive.”

 Treatment for Lung NETs

 A lack of consensus among leading treatment guidelines complicates the diagnosis of lung NETs.
 (Hendifar 2017) There are also different recommendations about the need for chemotherapy and/or radiation in early-stage patients who have undergone surgery.
 (Hendifar 2017, Ramirez 2017) An individual’s treatment will be based on a range of factors including disease classification, stage, lymph node involvement, and tumor biomarkers.
 Robert Ramirez, DO, Ochsner Medical Center, stresses the importance of a multidisciplinary treatment team for lung NETs to obtain an accurate diagnosis and avoid unnecessary procedures.
 NETRF has compiled a list of multidisciplinary team-based programs.